SruthiPuli/Growwell-Hospitals-Website-Portal/README.md

 🌐 **Live Demo:** [(https://growwell-hospitals-website-portal.onrender.com)](https://growwell-hospitals-website-portal.onrender.com)

+### Please wait for 2-3 minutes when you access the website, because it takes some time to allocate the resources and start rendering

 👨‍⚕️ Book appointments with doctors
 🏥 Track patient visits and history
 🧪 Manage diagnostic center reports